Hope Hicks, high-ranking Trump aide, tests positive for COVID-19

-WASHINGTON -- Hope Hicks, who serves as Counselor to the President and is one of the highest ranking aides in the Trump administration, has tested positive for COVID-19.
+WASHINGTON -- Hope Hicks, one of President Donald Trump's closest aides, has tested positive for the coronavirus after spending time in close proximity to him this week.

-Hicks, who serves as counselor to the president and traveled with him to a Wednesday rally, tested positive Thursday, according to an administration official, who spoke on condition of anonymity to discuss private health information.
-She is the closest aide to Trump to test positive so far.
+Hicks, who serves as counselor to Trump and traveled with him to a rally Wednesday, tested positive Thursday, according to an administration official, who spoke on condition of anonymity to discuss private health information.
+She is the most senior White House official to test positive so far.

+The White House did not immediately respond to multiple questions about the last time Trump was tested and whether he and other staffers who spent time with Hicks in recent days will be asked to quarantine.
+But it does not appear that Trump intends to.
+He traveled to New Jersey Thursday for a fundraiser.
+His social media director Dan Scavino and press secretary Kayleigh McEnany, who were originally set to join him on the trip, were replaced at the last minute by other aides.

+The positive test is yet another reminder that the virus continues to spread, even as Trump has tried desperately to pretend it no longer poses a danger.
+Since the beginning, he, the White House and his campaign have played down the threat and refused to abide by basic public health guidelines - including those issued by his own administration - such as wearing masks in public and practicing social distancing.
+Instead, Trump has continued to hold campaign rallies that draw thousands of supporters.
+The virus has killed more than 200,000 Americans and infected more than 7 million nationwide.

 "White House Operations collaborates with the Physician to the President and the White House Military Office to ensure all plans and procedures incorporate current CDC guidance and best practices for limiting COVID-19 exposure to the greatest extent possible both on complex and when the President is traveling," Deere said.

-Hicks traveled with the president multiple times this week, including aboard Marine One, the presidential helicopter, for a Minnesota rally Wednesday, and aboard Air Force One to Tuesday night's first presidential debate.
+Hicks traveled with the president multiple times this week, including aboard Marine One, the presidential helicopter, and on Air Force One to a rally in Minnesota Wednesday, and aboard Air Force One to Tuesday night's first presidential debate in Cleveland.

-Hicks, one of the president's most trusted aides, previously served as White House communications director and rejoined the administration this year ahead of the election.
-The story was first reported by Bloomberg News.
+Hicks is one of the president's most trusted and longest-serving aides, having worked as spokesperson for his 2016 campaign.
+She originally served as White House as communications director, and re-joined the administration this year as an adviser ahead of the election.
+Her positive test was first reported by Bloomberg News on Thursday evening.
+She did not respond to a request for comment.

-Multiple White House staffers have tested positive for the virus, including Katie Miller, Vice President Mike Pence's press secretary, as well as one of the president's personal valets.
+Multiple White House staffers have tested positive for the virus, including Katie Miller, Vice President Mike Pence's press secretary, national security adviser Robert O'Brien, and one of the president's personal valets.

+After earlier positive cases close to the president, the White House instituted a daily testing regimen for the president's senior aides.
+Anyone who will be in close proximity to the president or vice president is also tested every day, including reporters.

+While the Centers for Disease Control and Prevention recommends that people who have been in close contact with someone with COVID-19 quarantine for 14 days, White House staffers are considered essential workers.
+CDC's guidelines for exposed essential workers allows them to return to work if they take precautions, including taking their temperature before going into work, wearing a mask at all times and practicing social distancing.

 Hope Hicks, high-ranking Trump aide, tests positive for COVID-19